eurecom-asp/sasv-joint-optimisation/README.md

 Please change the `database` defined in each `.conf` file from `'/path/to/your/LA/'` to its actual path.

+The FAD database can be downloaded from [here](https://zenodo.org/record/6623227), please read the notes for arranging the database.

 ### Training
 To jointly-optimise the ASV and CM sub-systems:
 ```